NM-TAFE/battleships-2021/client/README.md

     note that the game server does not perform any validation on the vector, so it is up to the clients to agree on a certain format (it must be a string, though).

+    Just like in the example below, you should respond to an attack with either a hit, miss, or a defeat.
+The latter means that this client's ships all have been sunk and the game is over.

     :param vector: a string indicating the square that was attacked
     """